Amarillo, Texas: History

+U.S. Routes 60, 87, 287, and 66 intersected at Amarillo, making it a major tourist stop with numerous motels, restaurants, and curio shops.

-Geography and climate
+Geography

 Amarillo is located near the middle of the Texas Panhandle.
 It does not share similar weather characteristics with south and east Texas.
-It is situated in the grasslands of the Texas Panhandle, and is surrounded by dense prairie.
-Amarillo is infamous for its unpredictable weather patterns, with massive temperature changes on a daily basis, raging winds, devastating hailstorms and "northers", long periods of drought, late frosts, spring tornadoes, dust-storms, and floods.
+It is situated in the grasslands of the Texas Panhandle and is surrounded by dense prairie and desert.
+Amarillo is infamous for its unpredictable weather patterns, with broad daily temperature changes, raging winds, devastating hailstorms and "northers", long periods of drought, late frosts, spring tornadoes, dust storms, and floods.

-Though urbanization, agricultural farming, and construction have occurred over the last century in and around Amarillo, the native grasslands that dominate this region have remained largely untouched.
-Amarillo sits closer in proximity to the Oklahoma, New Mexico and Colorado state capitals than it does to Austin.
+Though urbanization, agricultural farming, and construction have taken place over the last century in and around Amarillo, the native grasslands that dominate this region have remained largely untouched.
 The region's surface is relatively flat and has little soil drainage.
 Due to the lack of developed drainage, much of the rainfall either evaporates, infiltrates into the ground, or accumulates in playa lakes.
 According to the United States Census Bureau, the city has a total area of 90.3 sqmi, with 89.9 sqmi of it land and 0.4 sqmi of it (0.50%) covered by water.
 The Amarillo metropolitan area covers four counties: Armstrong, Carson, Potter, and Randall.
+Amarillo sits closer in proximity to the Oklahoma, New Mexico and Colorado state capitals than it does to Austin.